stengoes/code_examples_c-/examples/timers/README.md

-Timer class that implements an asynchroneous timer, that can be

-TODO: document the timer class here a little bit more.
+Implementation of a Timer class that asynchronously executes a function after a specified timeout has expired.
+Note that while waiting for expiration, the Timer could also be reset or stopped!

 ### Timer
+TODO: document the Timer class a little more here!